crasride/crasride/README.md

   }
 };

-Challenge: "I am doing the spe as a student in Software Engineering (Low Level and Blockchain) @ Holberton School France"
+Challenge: "Studying the student spe in Software Engineering (Low Level and Blockchain) @ Holberton School France"
 ```